 Without rumors telling us otherwise, we'd assume the cameras used on the iPhone 16 will be the same as those found on the iPhone 15, which will likely be a 48MP main camera joined by 12MP ultrawide, selfie and telephoto (on the Pro models) cameras.
 While both regular and Pro iPhones could use the same 48MP main resolution, the sensor on the Pro models could be larger to give the more expensive iPhones a greater advantage with photography.

-However the standard models could revert back to the vertical camera arrangement last seen on the iPhone 12.
+Meanwhile, the standard models could revert back to the vertical camera arrangement last seen on the iPhone 12.
 Since then, and up to the iPhone 15, the two lenses have been stacked diagonally on the square camera bump.
 This may be changing in order to support Spatial video recording for Vision Pro and other headsets.

 We've also been hearing about there being a periscope telephoto camera on both the iPhone 16 Pro and iPhone 16 Pro Max, rather than just the Pro Max model.
 (A recent supply chain report echoes this claim about the iPhone 16 Pro's telephoto lens.)
-However, we have also heard that it could still be a Pro Max exclusive on the iPhone 16 series too; hopefully Apple will keep both of its Pro iPhones aligned in camera specs, so as not to deprive users who prefer the smaller and slightly cheaper Pro model.
+However, we have also heard that it could remain an Pro Max exclusive on the iPhone 16 series too.

 iPhone 16: Ultra model